dipraj-advirkar/Overthewire-solutions-/README.md

 After entering credentials you will get a new page.

 Here, you have to click on "View sourcecode".
-In which you will see "includes/secret.inc" file on second line.
+In which you will see "includes/secret.inc" file on the second line.

-just copy that path and paste after url like this.
+just copy that path and paste it after URL like this.

 "natas6.natas.labs.overthewire.org/includes/secret.inc".

-and Inspect that page you will get secret
+and Inspect that page you will get a secret
 " <?
 $secret = "FOEIUWGHFEEUHOFUOIU";
 ?> "

 Enter that secret key in input and submit.
-You will get password for natas7
+You will get the password for natas7

 "Access granted.
 The password for natas7 is jmxSiH3SP6Sonf8dv66ng8v1cIEdjXWr"